Giorgio Vanni: 2016–2019: YouTube success and Toon Tunz

-After five years, Giorgio Vanni, Max Longhi and Alessandra Valeri Manera composed a new song for Cristina D'Avena, Noi Puffi siam così, released on 16 March 2017.
-Vanni also took part in the Ninni Carucci's welfare project to raise money, so they could build a music school for Amatrice after the earthquake of 24 August 2016, singing with various musicians (for animated IPs) a new song called Alza gli occhi e vai.
+On 16 March 2017, Vanni, Longhi, and Valeri Manera collaborated again after five years to write a new song for Cristina D'Avena, Noi Puffi siam così (The Smurfs).
+Vanni also participated in Ninni Carucci's charity project to fund a music school in Amatrice following the August 2016 earthquake, performing the song Alza gli occhi e vai alongside various other musicians.

-On 21 July, Giorgio released Sole e Luna a reggaeton song dedicated to the anime Pokémon: Sun and Moon, and on 24 November, a new version of Time Machine - Da Goldrake a Goku, but with a new subtitle dubbed "Time Machine Reloaded".
+On 21 July 2017, Vanni released Sole e Luna, a reggaeton track dedicated to Pokémon: Sun and Moon.
+Later, on 24 November, he released Time Machine Reloaded, a new version of his previous cover album.

-During this part of his career, Giorgio Vanni often collaborated with various Italian YouTubers who bring him to new music productions and to promotional content.
-He sung Santa Claus Is Coming to Town for a prank video of TheShow, Bruco Gianluco written and composed by the cartoonist and YouTuber Sio and various parodies with iPantellas.
+During this period, Vanni frequently collaborated with Italian YouTubers on new music and promotional content.
+He sang Santa Claus Is Coming to Town for a prank video by TheShow, performed Bruco Gianluco (written by cartoonist and YouTuber Sio), and appeared in various parodies with iPantellas.